I told Grandma Betty that them wooden masks talked to me last night, but she didn’t believe me.

 “The mask!”
 I said.
 “The mask said it!
 We’s supposed to leave!
 It’s gonna come, and we gotta get out!”

-Grandma Betty put her face right near mine, and said, “Devil’s talk!
+Grandma Betty put her face right near mine.
+“Devil’s talk!
 Stop it!
 Get thee behind me, Satan!”

 “It told me Yog-Sothoth was waitin’, waitin’ to come in…”